 2 Blickling Hall, Blickling, Norfolk

-The dazzling displays of autumn colour are abundant throughout the gardens and estate at Blickling.
+The dazzling displays of the colours of autumn in Britain are abundant throughout the gardens and estate at Blickling.
 Enjoy a walk around the lake for perfect reflections of the colours in the water and watch out for barn owls, seen regularly hunting for food across the park.

 3 Stourhead, Wiltshire